-As per the U.S. Department of Transportation’s Fatality Analysis Reporting System, there were 336 fatal crashes which took the lives of 350 people in 2017.
-Massachusetts also experienced the third highest percentage of deaths in single-vehicle crashes (66%), following the District of Columbia and Rhode Island.
+As per the U.S. Department of Transportation’s Fatality Analysis Reporting System, there were 336 fatal crashes that took the lives of 350 people in 2017.
+Massachusetts also experienced the third-highest percentage of deaths in single-vehicle crashes (66%), following the District of Columbia and Rhode Island.

 A huge 94% of fatal crashes occurred in urban areas of Massachusetts rather than rural, the highest percentage of all US states.
 And of the drivers killed with known blood alcohol concentration results, 38% had BACs over 0.08%.
 The state imposes penalties for driving with a BAC of 0.08% or greater.

-Typical pre-settlement funding for Massachusetts drivers involved in traffic cases including:
+Typical pre-settlement funding for Massachusetts drivers involved in traffic cases includes:

 Massachusetts Lawsuit Funding FAQs